 - Russia has stopped providing its treaty-mandated notifications.
 The treaty requires each side to provide data and notifications, including on the status and movement of its accountable nuclear forces.
 Mutual compliance with these obligations is an important element of nuclear stability.
 It provides significant transparency and predictability regarding strategic nuclear forces.

-- Russia can easily remedy its noncompliance by resuming activities it conducted for years under the treaty: host inspections, meet in the BCC, and provide notifications and data.
+- Russia can easily remedy its noncompliance by resuming activities it conducted for years under the treaty, in particular by hosting inspections, meeting in the BCC, and providing notifications and data.

-- Since the easing of COVID-related restrictions, the United States has made it crystal clear to Russia that we are prepared to host Russian inspectors, and ensured that Russia had everything it needed to conduct inspections on U.S. territory.
+- Following the easing of COVID-related restrictions, the United States clearly conveyed to Russia that we were prepared to host Russian inspectors, and ensured that Russia had everything it needed to conduct inspections on U.S. territory.

-- Russian inspectors have the necessary visas, Russian treaty-designated airplanes have viable air routes to transport inspectors to the United States, inspectors can also use commercial air travel to reach U.S. territory, and there are no sanctions that prevent Russia from fully exercising its inspection rights.
+- Russian inspectors had the necessary visas, Russian treaty-designated airplanes had viable air routes to transport inspectors to the United States, inspectors with valid visas could also use commercial air travel to reach U.S. territory, and there are no sanctions that would prevent Russia from fully exercising its inspection rights.

 Fact: The United States remains ready to meet and discuss U.S. and Russian compliance concerns and all other issues related to implementation of the treaty.

 - The United States was ready to work constructively with Russia at the BCC session that was scheduled for November 2022, which Russia abruptly canceled.
 Contrary to Russian claims, all topics Russia identified for discussion were on the agenda.

 - We remain ready for constructive engagement today.
 Such engagement is an important element of nuclear stability.

 Fact: U.S. conversion procedures are fully compliant with the New START Treaty